Online Fundraising: Tips and Tricks

 Digital fundraising must attract followers to boost your online presence.
 Marketing and advertising involve sending email newsletters, talking to the media, running advertisements and interacting with social media.

 Have you ever noticed how websites evolve these days?
 In the age of computers and the Internet, there is no doubt that most transactions can now be done in just a few clicks.
 Digital fundraising will not be complete without tapping into the potential of mobile devices in bringing better and faster services.
 If you have a website, be sure that it is mobile-responsive.
 You can also place ads on social media to raise awareness and spread the cause.

 A memorable story has an impact on your followers.
 It should have a photo and a memorable campaign name.
 You will also need to include a thank you for each person that shares or donates.
 When creating a story, make sure that you say the reasons why you are doing it.
 It must also be clear to prospective volunteers how they can go about joining your organisation.

 4. Update your website

 Regularly maintaining and updating your websites keep people visiting.
 Everything on the website must circle back to the fundraising efforts you are trying to promote.
 The website must engage potential donors and readers so they will know how passionate you are about promoting a good cause.
 Aside from updating your website, the content must also be user-friendly.
 A fundraising website also tells your story.
-Even color choices matter.
+Even colour choices matter.
 This is why you need to make sure that they remain strong and cohesive.